dagu-org/dagu/web/docs/getting-started.md

 Create a workflow by clicking the `New DAG` button on the top page of the web UI.
 Input `hello.yaml` in the dialog.

 Go to the workflow detail page and click `Edit` button in the `Config` Tab.
-Copy and paste from this [example YAML](https://github.com/yohamta/dagu/blob/main/examples/complex_dag.yaml) and click the `Save` button.
+Then, copy and paste the below snippet and click the `Save` button.

 ```yaml
 name: your First DAG!